j314erre/DSOD-Tensorflow/README.md

-[Google Translate version of Windaway/DSOD-Tensorflow]
+[this repo is a Google Translate version of Windaway/DSOD-Tensorflow]